awsdocs/aws-cdk-guide/doc_source/getting_started.md

 ### Preparing for Deployment<a name="hello_world_tutorial_prep_deployment"></a>

-Before you deploy the updated app, evaluate the difference between the CDK app and the deployed app\.
+Before you deploy the updated app, evaluate the difference between the AWS CDK app and the deployed app\.

 ```
 cdk diff